 Device files are created automatically when system software is installed, when disk drives are repartitioned, and, if necessary, at system boot up.
-In unusual cases where device files are not automatically created, as in the case of pseudo-devices, the MAKEDEV or mknod commands can be used.
+In unusual cases where device files are not automatically created, for example pseudo-devices, the MAKEDEV or mknod commands can be used.
 See the MAKEDEV(1M) and mknod(1M) reference pages for more information.

-The following examples of output are the results of the ls-l command invoked on a user's regular file and on a disk device in the ls-l show the difference in structure between regular and device files.
+The following examples of output are the results of the ls-l command invoked on a user's regular file and on a disk device in the /hw filesystem.
+They show the difference in structure between regular and device files.
 This is a regular file:

-'''

 -rw-r---- 1 ralph raccoons 1050 Apr 23 08:14 scheme.notes

-'''